margkam/the-dismal-science/process.md

 * Stepping through the data allows the same map visualization to provide additional depth to data exploration without changing the data encoding.
 * The Indicators chart does a great job in showing the user several historic patterns that provide context for the current situation in the United States.
 * The Indicator chart is quite effective in showing the importance of indicators and in giving a basic explanation of what the indicators mean.
+* The Indicators chart is focused and doesn't use unjustified color.
+* The real GDP section of the Indicators chart seems to be a flop.
+Out of friends we have shown it to, only one has really liked it and the rest appeared to be confused.
+This is great feedback for us and we would remove or improve it in future iterations of the project.
 * The Free Trade Chart allows the user a large degree of freedom in exploring free trade agreements.
 Filtering is key to this exploration.
+* Rendering time gets slow as cumulative data up to more recent years is shown.
+Even with preprocessing the data to the point of generating the SVG path attribute and storing that string for each FTA, simply displaying all those edges takes a lot of computational effort.
+* Free Trade chart as it stands communicates really well the sheer number of trade agreements.
+This is excellent for our purposes.
+It gives no information about what agreements they are or the actualy effect on trade volume, which is a major shortcoming.
+* While we understand the connection between current trade tensions and the current US economic state, we could communicate that conceptual link better to the user.
+Our title "Current trade tensions matter" alludes to the trade war with China, but it's still a big jump for the user to make.
+* One friend who saw the vis has repeatedly brought it up in conversation since, and is reconsidering his personal financial plan in light of his new understanding of recessions.
+We consider this a success.
+* People seem to find the vis as a whole interesting and fun to look at.

 ### Further Improvements
 If we had more time, there are several things that would have helped improve our visualization.
 We could have added a Trade Quantity visualization next to the Free Trade Agreement Visualization.
 These would have been complementary visualizations, allowing the user to see how a free-trade agreement impacts the quantity of trade between two nations.